Skip to main content

 • Add notes

-• Add to lists
+• Add the contact to lists

 Review contact context